 Pinch of salt

-2. Place the cover on the casserole and place in the oven.
+2. Place the cover on the casserole and place it in the oven.
 Stir every 15-20 minutes and watch for the texture to change.
 This can be removed from the oven anywhere between 45 and 75 minutes based on personal preference of thickness.

 3. Spoon onto plates and top with homemade whipped cream.